Malsag Uzhakhov

 Biography

-On 18 April 2019, detained and taken into custody the next day on charges of organising violence against police officers at a rally on 27 March 2019.
-Sent to a pre-trial detention centre in Nalchik (capital city of Kabardino-Balkaria, Russia).
-Later transferred to the pre-trial detention centre in Vladikavkaz (capital city of North Ossetia-Alania, Russia).
+On 18 April 2019, detained and taken into custody the next day on charges of organising the use of violence against police officers at a rally on 27 March 2019.
+Sent to a pre-trial detention centre in Nalchik.
+Later transferred to the pre-trial detention centre in Vladikavkaz.

-On 18 April 2019, detained and taken into custody the next day on charges of organising violence against police officers at a rally on 27 March 2019.
-Sent to a pre-trial detention centre in Nalchik (capital city of Kabardino-Balkaria, Russia).
-Later transferred to the pre-trial detention centre in Vladikavkaz (capital city of North Ossetia-Alania, Russia).
+On 18 April 2019, detained and taken into custody the next day on charges of organising the use of violence against police officers at a rally on 27 March 2019.
+Sent to a pre-trial detention centre in Nalchik.
+Later transferred to the pre-trial detention centre in Vladikavkaz.

 Uzhakhov was also charged under part 2 of article 239 of the Criminal Code of the Russian Federation (the creation of a non-profit organisation, the activities of which involve inducing citizens to refuse to perform civil duties or to commit other illegal acts, as well as the management of such an organisation).
 The lawyer said that by such an organisation the prosecution meant the Council of Teips of the Ingush People.